Contact Us

 Assistant Provost for Research Integrity and Compliance

-As Assistant Provost for Research Integrity and Compliance, Liane Moneta-Koehler reports directly to the Vice Provost for Research.
-She leads the Research Integrity and Compliance Program, which provides oversight for and coordination of research compliance by collaborating with researchers and colleagues across all schools, colleges and relevant offices to enhance Vanderbilt’s culture of integrity and accountability.
-The Research Integrity and Compliance team acts in a collaborative and consultative manner to help faculty meet sponsor obligations, understand new and changing policies, know where to find support, anticipate consistency across all units and mitigate institutional risk.
-In addition, she serves as the Export Control Officer and facilitates Vanderbilt’s partnership with the U.S. Army.
+Liane Moneta-Koehler leads the Research Integrity and Compliance Program, which includes human subjects research, research security, export compliance, and the coordination of all schools and relevant offices to enhance Vanderbilt’s culture of integrity and accountability.
+The Research Integrity and Compliance team helps the research community meet sponsor obligations, understand new and changing policies, and mitigate risk.

 Moneta-Koehler previously served as Director of Research Development and Support in the Office of the Vice Provost for Research and as a postdoctoral fellow in the Vanderbilt’s Office of Biomedical Research, Education and Training.
 She received her Ph.D. in Psychology and Human Development from Peabody College has research expertise in the areas of math cognition and doctoral student success.